lpadula/automatic-pdf-splitter/README.md

 # Automatic PDF Splitter

-This script can create new single-page PDFs files from multipages PDFs.
+This script can create new single-page PDFs files from multipaged PDFs.

 ## Requirements